agentzex/hackeriot-workshop/workshop/workshop/participant_readme.md

 *Each one of you have a folder based on your port number on the server side - please upload your code only to your folder!
 For example if you received port 30000, your folder is /home/hackeriot/3000/<put your agent code here>

+*I've hidden a secret file somewhere in the server.
+Can you find it?

 ### Requirements